redhatdemocentral/rhcs-destinasia-rules-demo/README.md

 Step 2: Install JBoss BRMS on OpenShift
 ---------------------------------------
-1. First ensure you have an OpenShift container based installation, such as one of the following installed first:
+1. (OPTIONAL if you did step 1) First ensure you have an OpenShift container based installation, such as one of the following installed first:

   - [OCP Install Demo](https://github.com/redhatdemocentral/ocp-install-demo)